CodingDuckmx/AmazonKindleReviews/README.md

 ## Procedure

-I pull a 2 million data set of Kindle reviews, but due computational limitations I had to take a 10% random sample of this dataset to work on.
+I pull up a 2 million data set of Kindle reviews, but due to computational limitations I was forzed to use only a random 10% sample of this dataset to work on.

-This project was a few challenging for me because I decided to push myself to untaught themes like Natural Language Processing NLP.
-So this job was done based more on Statistical tools other than NLP proper tools.
+Even though this project was challenging for me, it helped me out to push myself to untaught themes like Natural Language Processing NLP.
+So this job was done focusing more on the Statistical tool rather than on NLP tools.

 ### Deployment